 Samsung opens new R&D facility in Nokia's backyard

-HELSINKI, June 13 (Reuters) - Mobile phone maker Samsung Electronics is set to open a new research and development centre in Nokia's home town on Thursday, highlighting the Korean company's ascendancy over its once dominant Finnish rival.
+HELSINKI (Reuters) - Mobile phone maker Samsung Electronics is set to open a new research and development center in Nokia's home town on Thursday, highlighting the Korean company's ascendancy over its once dominant Finnish rival.